jcoleman45/6300test/Project2/D1/UseCaseModel.md

 ### 2.2 UC2: EDIT CUSTOMER
 - Requirements: This use case allows stall manager to edit customer's account information.

-- Pre-conditions: Stall manager already logged onto the system.
+- Pre-conditions: The application is running.
 The customer information is already loaded.

 - Post-conditions: The database for customer is updated.